emutchek/MaraudersAtSea/CMPU_203_PirateGame/doc/use-cases/Respond_To_Story_Pop_Up.md

 ### Stakeholders and Interests:
 <p>
-User: Wants to be able to navigate through a series of story cards and then choose between a few courses of action. </p>
+User: Wants to view an excerpt of the story, presented on a series of cards, and sometimes choose between two courses of action on how to proceed. </p>

 ### Preconditions:

 <ul>
 <li>Must have started or resumed the game. </li>
-<li>Must have progressed far enough through the world to trigger this particular event.</li>
+<li>Must have reached an island.
+There is a story pop up associated with each and every
+island, and it is automatically triggered when the ship moves into the island's range.</li>
 </ul>

 ### Postconditions:

 <ul>
+<li>If the user makes a choice to spend less energy on the map a certain number of times,
+then they will receive an alternate ending in the last few scenes of the game.</li>
-<li>Any inventory or map decision that the user made has taken effect.</li>
+<li>Any modifications that the user has made to the map has taken effect.</li>
-<li>Their progress in the story has been autosaved.</li>
+<li>The user's progress in the story has been autosaved.</li>
 <li>Screen has returned to the usual grid interface.</li>
 </ul>